Become an early childhood teacher

 Read more about QKFS kindy teacher requirements.

-Studying education at university level (e.g. a 4-year Bachelor degree) is usually required if you want to become an early childhood teacher.
+Studying education at university level (e.g. a Bachelor degree) is usually required if you want to become an early childhood teacher.

 You may need an overall position (OP) for university entry.
 This is a statewide ranking students get after finishing Year 12.